fossabot/blaze/README.md

 Using the power of [rust](https://www.rust-lang.org), some operations are approximately ~133% faster using **blaze** than the native Python methods.

-To verify the data for yourselves, please run `make test` to run the benchmarks.
+To verify the data for yourselves, please run `make test` to run the benchmarks (or see one of the [travis build logs](https://github.com/initbar/blaze/commits/master)).

 ## Build